centria/algo-and-data/docs/exercises.md

 HINT!
 You can save the width *n* and the height *m* with the following code:

+HINT!
+For the shortest path, you have to make a breadth-first search (BFS).

 ```cs
 int n = laby.GetLength(0);
 int m = laby.GetLength(1);